A cold email pitch could be an effective way to get a media contact’s attention if you draft it strategically

 Tips to help your startup get noticed

-In today’s world of journalism, it is important to have a social presence because everything is shared and posted through social media these days.
-You can even build relationships with journalists by following their profiles and offering comments on their articles in addition to sending cold emails.
+In today’s world of journalism, having a social presence is important because everything is shared and posted through social media.
+You can even build relationships with journalists by following their profiles, commenting on their articles, and sending cold emails.

 Time to write